 But what about our students that needed a support worker on campus?
 Unlike other providers in our field, we continued to provide support face to face to those students most in need.
 Each support worker received their Covid-secure parcels including visors, tissues, hand sanitizer and masks with lip reading clear screens.

-We worked with the universities to ensure their guidance was shared with support staff and risk assessments were carried out.
-Staff classed as clinically vulnerable were not asked to support face to face and prioritized for remote work.
+We worked with the universities to in ensure their guidance was shared with support staff and risk assessments were carried out.
+No staff classed as clinically vulnerable were asked to support face to face but instead prioritized for remote work.